MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/02-FoodTruck-DailySales.md

 The file [02-FoodTruck-DailyLottery.xlsx](https://github.com/MichaelTMiyoshi/AppliedMathWithMiyoshi/blob/main/AppliedAlgebra2/Projects/02-FoodTruck-DailyLottery.xlsx) can be used to give different outcomes.
 When you download it, you will get a new set of random numbers each time you open the file.
 You can get a set of specific outcomes by copying the outcomes and copying the values with a paste special.
 (The values below were saved in the files below the randomly generated outcomes.)

-The possible outcomes for each day (28 days) are in the table below.
+The possible outcomes below are the outcomes based on the rolls of dice (or single 12-sided die).

 Roll | Outcome
 ---- | -------